Xon77/Live4Life/README.md

 	- [WindowHandleView](https://github.com/scztt/WindowHandleView.quark) (for GUI),
 	- [ZArchive](https://github.com/crucialfelix/ZArchive) (for saving and recalling presets).

-4. Put the files of the folder [`L4L_Extensions`](/L4L_Extensions) in your SuperCollider Extensions folder if you do not already have them and recompile again.
+4. Put the files of the folder [`L4L_Extensions`](/L4L_Extensions) in your SuperCollider Extensions folder (if you do not already have these classes) and recompile again.

 ## Setup